duanenewman/duanenewman.net/content/blog/post/2019-03-18 Forcing a Specific Target Platform With PackageReference.md

 You will need to track version number changes and update the `<Reference>` node when you update to a new version.

 ## Update - A better way!

+Check out [this article](../a-better-way-to-override-references-with-packagereference) with an cleaner modification to the csproj that is more resilient to version updates.